amirzri376/financial_llm_app/README.md

 ## Example Benchmark Questions

-- What was the total revenue for Crayon in 2023?
+- What was the total revenue for (company) X in 2023?
-- Who was on the board in Crayon in 2021?
+- Who was on the board in (company) X in 2021?
-- What did the CEO of Crayon do before joining Crayon?
+- What did the CEO of Crayon do before joining (company) X?
-- How much did Crayon grow from 2017 through 2023?
+- How much did (company) X grow from 2017 through 2023?
-- Compare the profitability for Uber, SoftwareOne, and Crayon from 2019 through 2023.
+- Compare the profitability for (company) X, (company) Y, and (company) Z from 2019 through 2023.
-- What are the most significant risk factors for SoftwareOne in 2021?
+- What are the most significant risk factors for (company) X in 2021?

 ---